BSalita/BridgeStats/README.md

 # BridgeStats

-This project contains source code for an ACBL bridge statistics website https://7nt.info.
+This project contains source code for https://7nt.info, a website which displays ACBL bridge statistics.

 The website server requires at least 64GB of memory.